Can I get access to the library electronic resources from home or work?

 Does the library have textbooks?

-use.
-The library does have some older editions of textbooks available from the Access services desk.
-If your textbook is not available we encourage you to try some of these alternative methods.
-The Oregon Tech bookstore sells
+The Klamath Falls campus library does have some older editions of textbooks available from the Access services desk.

 How do I know if my citation is correct?

 or ask us